ucsdEWH/Thermocycler/README.md

   - Version 1 contains PCR with LCD & PID components and was written by Noah Meurs, Craig Ives, and Kilian Burke

 ## Version 1
+  - Base code to run default PCR commands.
+Program exercises control over peltier chips and cooling fan in accordance with PID control to thermocycle samples as specified by protocol.

 ### Upload Instructions
   - The thermocycler board is custom built by Tyler Richard and operates on a ATmega328P.
 The current chosen programmer is USBasp